 - Check the drain hose where it connects below the sink for blockage or a kink in the hose.
 New dishwashers come with a white corrugated drain hose, which should be used.
 Re-using old, worn out drain hoses may promote kinking and blockage.

 - If an air gap is installed, remove the cap and remove any debris.
+Clearing the air gap will allow water to flow better as the dishwasher drains.
 For more information, see Dishwasher - Cleaning Your Air Gap

 - Using the wrong type or too much detergent can cause sudsing that can prevent the dishwasher from draining.
 See: Dishwasher - Choosing and Using the Right Detergent

-If a disposer was recently installed make sure the drain plug inside the disposer was removed.
-Instructions for removing the drain plug are located in the installation instructions.
-Download a copy of the Owners Manual and/or Installation Instructions.
+- If a disposer was recently installed make sure the drain plug inside the disposer was removed.
+Instructions for removing the drain plug are located in the disposer's installation instructions.